Education & Resources

 Be aware of the signs of an ATM skimming device.
 Watch this video for pointers.

 Use Online Banking to monitor your accounts regularly, and take advantage of its transaction alerts options.
-If you’ve not yet signed up for our upgraded Online Banking service, please contact us, and we’ll send you a sign-up link.
+If you’ve not yet signed up for Online Banking, you can sign up here.
 Notification examples include balance alerts, insufficient funds alerts, and transaction alerts

 Contact us if you detect fraudulent activity.
 Our Card Services Department will work closely with you to resolve the problem.

 If you detect fraud after hours, call 1-800-472-3272 to discuss temporary blocks on your card due to suspicious activity.

 We’ve also taken the following steps to safeguard our members’ accounts:

 Implemented chip technology in our credit and debit cards

 Added chip card readers to our ATMs